jsbuzz/myriam-and-matyas/README.md

 🧑🏽‍🤝‍🧑🏽 Only amazing people, it is the perfect mixture of family and friends.
 A few children might be running around speaking all sorts of languages...

+🎁 Please fight the urge to bring birthday presents, what we want the most above all is to spend time with you.
+So wrap yourself in a big smile and deliver this on Saturday from 6pm onwards 😎

 🧉 There will be a bar where a cocktail whisperer is going to make us all regret this party the next day...
 But there you can buy (💳 & 💵) alcoholic beverages and cocktails to get the juices flowing.

 👘 Dress smart casual, but if you fancy you can go all out.
 It's going to be a mix, I myself will opt for a chinos & shirt combo probably.
 Take a look at some photos of the venue and choose something that works for you.